betrusted-io/xous-core/docs/flash.md

 Prior to the creation of the PDDB, some hard-coded audio data is loaded for development purposes.

 This documents their location in FLASH.
-The samples are shorter than the allocated regions, but the WAV headers encode their actual lenth.
+The samples are shorter than the allocated regions, but the WAV headers encode their actual length.

 ```
 +-----------+----------------------------------------+